 Unlike the American Express Bluebird, most prepaid debit cards don't allow you to write checks.
 The reason for this is because paper checks can too easily lead to overdrawn accounts.
 Rather, most prepaid debit cards will give you the option to pay your bills for free online.
 Then, if you want to write a check to someone, you'd just put that person down as the payee of a bill that you're paying online.

-Best Prepaid Card with Access to ATMs & Branches
+Best Reloadable Debit Card With Access to ATMs & Branches

 Chase Liquid is Like a Big-Bank Checking Account